ABOUT NICOLE McDERMOTT

-In addition to volunteering through Kiwanis, Ms. McDermott spends her spare time reading, relaxing, writing, baking, traveling (when it’s not a global pandemic), staying connected with people she loves and supporting causes that are important to her (particularly Camp Sunshine, a retreat on Sebago Lake in Maine for critically-ill children and their families, where she’s volunteered for a week each summer since 2009).
-She loves all things related to New England, Oprah Winfrey, the color pink, kayaking and leadership, and she’s inspired by Brené Brown, Marianne Williamson, Tony Robbins, Anna Quindlen, Kelly Corrigan, and most notably Dr. Brené Brown (and was so proud to be a student in her classroom – literally! – in 2019 as part of the inaugural team of Certified Dare to Lead™ Facilitators; now, Ms. McDermott shares the Dare to Lead™ work with other schools and non-profits looking to build courage, increase empathy, and more through her company, Quality Matters).
+In addition to volunteering through Kiwanis, Ms. McDermott spends her spare time reading, relaxing, writing, baking, traveling (when it’s not a global pandemic), staying connected with people she loves, and supporting causes that are important to her (particularly Camp Sunshine, a retreat on Sebago Lake in Maine for critically-ill children and their families, where she’s volunteered for a week each summer since 2009).
+Ms. McDermott loves all things related to New England, Oprah Winfrey, the color pink, kayaking, and leadership, and she’s inspired by Marianne Williamson, Tony Robbins, Anna Quindlen, Kelly Corrigan, and most notably Dr. Brené Brown (and was so proud to be a student in her classroom – literally! – in 2019 as part of the inaugural team of Certified Dare to Lead™ Facilitators; now, Ms. McDermott shares the Dare to Lead™ work with other schools and non-profits looking to build courage, increase empathy, and more through her company, Quality Matters).
 Ms. McDermott meditates every day (the first day of the 2019-20 school year was her 806th consecutive day of meditation!), and she believes we can all do hard things.
 Ms. McDermott considers herself an emergent runner (she runs weekly with our Pinecrest Run Club each fall and spring), and she has a blog.
 She wants to write a book someday.